Set up 2-factor authentication

 To add an extra layer of security, we're making 2FA mandatory for all users who log in to Sage websites and services.

-With 2FA, after you enter your email address and password, you enter a new 6-digit code each time you log in.
+With 2FA, after you enter your email address and password you can either:

 You'll soon receive a prompt to set up 2FA when you log in to a Sage website or service with your username and password.

-TIP: You can turn on 2FA yourself instead of waiting for your prompt when logging in.
-This will allow you to be familiar with using 2FA when it's mandated for your Sage account.
-For more details visit our article, Manually enable 2FA.
+You can turn on 2FA yourself instead of waiting for your prompt when logging in.
+For more details, visit the manually enable 2FA article.

 Cause